Not Playground Weather? Try These Philly Indoor Play Spaces

 Beehive at Bok

 Beehive at Bok is a South Philly gem in the basement of the Bok Building.
-There is fun to be had for children of all ages with Beehive’s crafting room, open-ended toys, LEGO wall, and kid-scale rowhome.
-Climbing structures, quiet nooks, and sensory stations cater to kids’ varying sensory needs and help to create an inclusive environment.
+There is fun to be had for children of all ages with Beehive’s crafting room, open-ended toys, and more.
+They have multiple diverse programs such as Sensory Playgroup, Music with Ry, Wiggle Hour, Mama and Me Yoga, and others that help to create an inclusive environment.

 Beehive at Bok offers open play hours all week, party packages, and summer camps where kids can play, learn, and get crafty.
 It also serves as a community resource, with offerings such as new baby groups and tutoring and homework help.
 “Little pollinators” of all types will enjoy this vibrant and quirky indoor space.